Blenheim, New Zealand: Education

 The first school opened in 1859.
 By 1875 there were three classes: Blenheim Upper Boys', Blenheim Lower Boys', and Blenheim Girls' and Infants'.
 Blenheim High School was formed within the school in 1879.

-Catholic schools for boys and girls were established in 1872, replaced by St Mary's Boys' school in 1886.
+Catholic schools for boys and girls were established in 1872, replaced by St Mary's Boys' School in 1886.
 In 1929 St Mary's was rebuilt after a fire.

 Marlborough High School, a coeducational secondary school, was founded in Blenheim in 1900.
 In 1919 it changed its name to Marlborough College.
 The intermediate section was split to form Bohally Intermediate in 1956.
 The college was split into separate boys' and girls' schools in 1963, with Marlborough Boys' College (MBC) retaining the existing site and Marlborough Girls' College (MGC) moving to a new site.
-The intention to relocate both Marlborough Boys' College and Marlborough Girls' College on the site currently occupied by MGC and Bohally Intermediate was announced in 2019.
-Bohally Intermediate will relocate to the current MBC site on Stephenson Street.
+An intention to relocate both Marlborough Boys' College and Marlborough Girls' College on the site currently occupied by MGC and Bohally Intermediate was announced in 2019, with Bohally Intermediate relocating to the current MBC site on Stephenson Street.
+The relocation plan was scrapped in 2024.

 There are currently 11 schools in the Blenheim urban area: